Infrared Breast Thermography

 If you live in Fort Lauderdale, Boca Raton, Hollywood, or any surrounding South Florida location, give Dr. Slavin and the Institute of Advanced Medicine a call to schedule your procedure!

 The procedure is both comfortable and safe, using no radiation or compression.
-By carefully examining changes in the temperature and blood vessels of the breasts, signs of possible cancer or precancerous cell growth may be detected up to 10 years prior to being discovered using any other procedure.
-This provides for the earliest detection of cancer possible.
+By carefully examining changes in the temperature and blood vessels of the breasts, temperature abnormalities may be detected years before a mass can be discovered using any other procedure.
+The presence of these abnormalities identify individuals at increased risk of developing cancer.

 - An abnormal infrared image is the single most important marker of high risk for developing breast cancer